sc-workshop/SupercellSWF-Animate/README.md

 - Classic / Animation tweens ✅
 Absolutely all types of animation tweens and their types of interpolation are supported.

- - Shape animation ❌
+ - Shape animation ✅
- TODO
+Full support.
+Be careful when using it, the result can be very unoptimized.
 <br/>

 # How to use